CNES/S1Tiling/docs/use.rst

 The S1 products will be downloaded in :ref:`s1_images <paths.s1_images>`.

+The orthorectified tiles will be generated in :ref:`output <paths.output>`.

 Temporary files will be produced in :ref:`tmp <paths.tmp>`.

-The orthorectified tiles will be generated in :ref:`output <paths.output>`.
+.. note:: S1 Tiling never cleans the :ref:`tmp directory <paths.tmp>` as it
+   files are :ref:`cached <data-caches>` in between runs.
+This means you will eventually have to clean this directory.

 .. _request-config-file: